Aniket-pd/Spotlight-Search/README.md

-# Spotlight for Chrome
+# Spotlight Search

-A Spotlight-style universal search and launcher for Chrome that runs entirely locally.
+A Spotlight-style universal search and launcher for Chrome and Safari that runs entirely locally.
 Invoke the overlay with `Cmd+K` (macOS) or `Ctrl+K` (Windows/Linux) to instantly search across open tabs, bookmarks, and recent history.

 ## Features
 - Fast in-memory index covering tabs, bookmarks, and up to 500 history entries.